PepijnMC/FoundryVTT-AI-Description-Generator/README.md

 # Chat-GPT
 > Although this module is completely free, the AI it uses is not.
 The module requires an API key obtained from https://beta.openai.com/account/api-keys and an OpenAI account with valid payment information.
-The pricing can be found at https://openai.com/api/pricing/, but you can expect each non-custom request made by this module to cost even less than $0.0001 (1/10th of a single cent).
+The pricing can be found at https://openai.com/api/pricing/, but on average you can expect each non-custom request made by this module to cost about $0.0002 (2/10th of a single cent).
 It is advised to set a monthly usage limit if you are worried about costs, you can do so in your account settings here https://beta.openai.com/account/billing/limits.

 > This module does not require any credentials except for your API key, which is stored locally in your Foundry settings.
 All billing is done from your OpenAI account.